frankframework/frank-manual/docs/source/introduction.rst

 they do so is another challenge, especially when database transactions or xa transactions are involved.

-Adding a GUI to your application for service managers to manage your application usually isn't you first priority.
+Second, adding a GUI to your application for service managers usually isn't you first priority.
 But it is important for a production environment.
 Once you've build your management console you also have to think about authentication and autorisation (LDAP, DTAP, ..).

 Building an enterprise grade Java application has a lot of challenges.
-The Ibis Adapter Framework tries to take away a lot of these challenges, helping you to build a better enterprise grade application, or as we say an Ibis application, or for short an Ibis.
+Therefore, low-code solutions from for example Oracle and Mendix have become popular.
+These solutions often are not open.
+Debugging can be difficult because the inner workings of the framework are hidden.
+Or expensive support appears to be required to maintain your solution.

-Ibis-es are written in XML.
-Please read :ref:`gettingStarted` to learn how to write an Ibis and to learn what services the IAF provides for it.
+The frank!framework provides an open low-code way of developing an enterprise application, or as we say a Frank.
+Franks are written in XML.
+Please read :ref:`gettingStarted` to learn how to write an them and to learn what services frank!framework provides for it.